Christopher Edwards (author)

 Christopher Edwards (born 1954) is an American author.
 He wrote Crazy for God: The Nightmare of Cult Life, a memoir of his seven-month experience as a member of the Unification Church of the United States, in 1976.
 In an interview while promoting his book, he said he travelled with a bodyguard and was afraid for his life.

-Education

 Edwards graduated from Yale University with majors in psychology and philosophy.